alanxoc3/ttrack/README.md

 ```

 ## Internal Details
-Ttrack uses [BoltDb](https://github.com/etcd-io/bbolt) as cache.
+Ttrack uses [BoltDb](https://github.com/etcd-io/bbolt) for its cache.
 The "rec" command stores time tracking information in this file until the timeout has been reached, then the timestamp is added to a text file based on your group name.
-The format of the bolt db file looks similar to, not taking serialization/marshaling into account:
+The format of the bolt db file looks similar to this, abstracting out serialization:
 ```
 {
   "<group-name>": {